-10 Under Alabama law, stalking is a crime and includes stalking in the first degree, stalking in the second degree, aggravated stalking in the first degree and aggravated stalking in the second degree.
-See Alabama Code Sections 13A-6-90 through 13A-6-94 set forth in Appendix A to this policy.
+&lt;sup>10 Under Alabama law, stalking is a crime and includes stalking in the first degree, stalking in the second degree, aggravated stalking in the first degree and aggravated stalking in the second degree.
+See Alabama Code Sections 13A-6-90 through 13A-6-94.
 The state definition of stalking applicable to criminal prosecutions for stalking in Alabama may differ from the definition used on campus to address policy violations.